Dark8203/vero-metrics/README.md

 ## Project Structure
 ```
 .
-├── rag_code/
+├── src/
-|   ├── rag_pipelines/
+|   ├── vero/
-|   │   ├── rag.py          # Main RAG pipeline implementation
+|   │   ├── metrics/         # Main package for metrics
-|   │   ├── rag2.py         # Alternative RAG pipeline 1
-|   │   └── rag3.py         # Alternative RAG pipeline 2
+|   └── └──  all the metrics        # All the metrics are in here
+|
-|   └── tracing_components/
+|
-|   |   ├── rt_trace.py     # Contains the core logic for tracing RAG runs.
-|   |   ├── writer.py       # Handles writing the collected traces into the SQLite DB.
-|   |   ├── logger.py       # A utility for logging info to the terminal for debugging.
-|   |   └── vector_store.py # Run it once to push data into vector db
-|   └── rag_evaluation_components/
+└── tests/
-|       ├── alignscore/                     # Package for alignscore
-|       ├── bartscore/                      # Package for bartscore
-|       ├── bert/                           # Package for bertscore
-|       ├── bleurt_pytorch/                 # Package for bleurtscore
-|       ├── semscore/                       # Package for semscore
-|       ├── rag_scoring_evaluation.py       # Contains all the fucntions and logic for actual evaluation(score) calculation for retriever and generator
-|       └── ranking_evaluation.py           # Contains logic and code for reranker evaluation
-└── main.py                 # Main file that acts as root for everything
+    └── test_main.py/         # file for all the testing
 ```

 ## Deep Dive into metrics
 ### Generation Metrics
 #### BERTScore
- * Uses BERTScorer
+ * Uses BERTScorer.
- * Pass retrieved context and generated output
+ * Pass retrieved context and generated output.
- * Returns precision, recall and f1-score
+ * Returns precision, recall and f1-score.

 #### ROUGE-L
-* Uses ROUGE-L which focuses on the Longest Common Subsequence (LCS) between a generated summary and a reference summary
+* Uses ROUGE-L which focuses on the Longest Common Subsequence (LCS) between a generated summary and a reference summary.
-* Pass retrieved context and generated output
+* Pass retrieved context and generated output.
-* Returns ROUGE score - precesion, recall and f1-score
+* Returns ROUGE score - precesion, recall and f1-score.

 #### SEMScore
-* Uses embeddings of retrieved context and generated output and calculated cosine similarity between them
+* Uses embeddings of retrieved context and generated output and calculated cosine similarity between them.
-* Pass retrieved context and generated output
+* Pass retrieved context and generated output.
-* Returns a single SEMScore
+* Returns a single SEMScore.

 | SEMScore       | Inference     |
 | -------------- | ------------- |